2040-2052 Broadway

 by Tom Miller

 In 1906, as Broadway north of Times Square morphed into what would be called Automobile Row, the architectural firm of Lamb & Rich designed a two-story “showroom and garage” for the Winston Motor Carriage Company at the northwest corner of Broadway and 70th Street.
-At the time, the general office and showroom of the Studebaker Automobile Company at Broadway and 54th Street.
+At the time, the general office and showroom of the Studebaker Automobile Company was at Broadway and 54th Street.
 Originally a manufacturer of buggies, carriages, and wagons, Studebaker had only begun making automobiles four years earlier.

 Studebaker’s success by 1922 was such that a second showroom was necessary.
 On July 16, the Bisbee, Arizona newspaper, the Bisbee Daily Review, reported that Studebaker had purchased the former Winton building.
 “This is one of the finest and most desirable showrooms in the city and has been purchased by the New York branch of the Studebaker corporation for use as a branch new-car salesroom of the main building on the corner of Fifty-fourth street,” said the article.
 It added that the structure would be enlarged.